What cats live in groups?

-Domestic and feral cats sometimes live in groups and the lion, a big cat, always lives in groups.
-These are the only two cat species who live in groups.
+Domestic and feral cats sometimes live in groups and the lion, a big cat, lives in groups (prides).
+These are not the only two cat species who live in groups as male cheetahs also form coalitions.

 Feral cat colony feeding.
 The food resource is the reason for grouping.
 Photo courtesy Robert Smith